dotoroart/cards/README.md

 - You can attach a Body to a Creature by paying it's cost during your turn.
 - You don't need to pay the cost of a Body to attach it to your Avatar.
+- *The sex of a Body and a Creature does not need to match.*

 #### *Detaching*